FemiAdesola/Todo_App/README.md

 > This is a fully functional, browser-based TODO application built **entirely with native JavaScript**, and **no libraries**.
 The app is styled with external CSS and includes robust task management features.

+> The instructions provided here apply to both Windows and Mac users.

 View the website link [here](https://todo-app-femi.netlify.app)
 ---